How can you set up research data management from the start?

 • whether informed consent is required and how the forms will be accessed and stored

 On the 🔒 VU Intranet information is available on Security, data loss and reporting incidents.
 Legal experts also can help you if you have questions about working with personal data and/or if you have to perform a Data Protection Impact Assessment.
-On the VU website you can find more information about 🔒 DPIAs at the VU.
+On VU Amsterdam website you can find more information about 🔒 DPIAs at VU Amsterdam.
 The data steward for the Faculty of Behavioural and Movement Sciences has also created a guide about data encryption.

 GDPR & Privacy